bccp/nbodykit/docs/source/index.rst

 means that the above code snippets can be excuted in a Jupyter notebook with only a single CPU or using a standalone Python script with an arbitrary number of MPI workers.
 We aim to hide as much of the parallel abstraction from users as possible.
-So, when executing in parallel, data will automatically be divided amongst the available MPI workers, and each worker computes its own smaller portion of the algorithm result before finally these calculations are combined into the final result.
+When executing in parallel, data will automatically be divided amongst the available MPI workers, and each worker computes its own smaller portion of the algorithm result before finally these calculations are combined into the final result.